simonhasan/microbit-data-logging-2023-12-03/files/waterlevel-makecode.md

 ## Step 1: Connect the Water Level Sensor to the Breakout Board

+The breakout boards provided for this presentation may differ from the one presented below.
+The breakout boards from DFRobot have a green pin instead of a yellow pin for the GPIO.
+Nevertheless, the functionality is the same for this demonstration as the order is still SVG.

 ![micro:bit with Water Level Sensor](assets/microbit-water-level-sensor.png)

 ## Step 2: Select *Extensions* in the Blocks Toolbox.